Doctor insights on:

 Informed consent is the process of communication between a patient and physician that helps a patient make an educated decision regarding a medical intervention.
 The physician must provide thorough information to the patient regarding his/her diagnosis, potential treatment, risks and benefits of the ...Read more

 A dilemma: A nervous patient needing an extraction wants to know exactly what is about to happen.
 He obviously has elevated BP due to nervousness, I am about to raise it even more with the anesthesia (epi).
-Do I really need to explain the details of how I will cut the gums and bone and the inherent dangers?
+Do i really need to explain the details of how i will cut the gums and bone and the inherent dangers?
 Will this not increase the risks to him & what will it accomplish?
 There's no real alternative tx! ...Read moreSee 2 more doctor answers

 Informed consent: First there is a discussion of your health issue, and recommendation for treatment.
 Alternate treatments and questions from patient will be answered.
 Your support, family and friends will be involved.
 The process is more about the risk/benefit analysis, and making the best decision for your health.
 Its not about your level of information retention.
 Make sure your family is with you. ...Read more

 From a medical perspective, is it enough to ask new partner about prior STD testing, or must both partners get new complete 11-disease STD panels?

 Ideally, yes, but...: The world or environment is not perfect.
 Even so, there is still no guaranty since internal environments of individuals widely vary from time to time along their path of life.
 So, delving into some understanding of life reality could immensely help as detailed in articles in Beasics for Life Reality.. in http://formefirst.com/onLifeBasics.html.
 More?
 Seek counseling timely. ...Read more